What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Dushanbe to Khorog (45min) flight

-• Bhutan or Libya and others where 'technically' you need to be on an expensive tour to gain entry
+• Bhutan, Turkmenistan and others where 'technically' you need to be on an expensive tour to gain entry

-• Amazing, but shockingly expensive islands: Galapagos Islands, Iceland, much or the Caribbean & French Polynesia
+• Amazing, but shockingly expensive islands: Galapagos Islands, Iceland, Norway and French Polynesia

 • East African activities (Gorilla viewing, Kilimanjaro climb or any safari)

-Honorary mentions: Mexican and Brazilian long distance travel, West African nations using the CFA, Brunei, Australia (yes really), Timbuktu - or getting to any famed remote Sahara town, the Caribbean and not taking out medical insurance!
+* Honorary mentions: Main East-coast Chinese cities & Hong Kong.
+West African nations using the CFA, Brunei - or not taking out medical insurance!

-(things do change rapidly as currencies strengthen/weaken and/or inflation catches up with weak economies)
+(things do change rapidly as currencies strengthen/weaken and/or inflation catches up with weak economies).
+Check exchange rate trends for the best latest indications.

 • As always: India/Pakistan/Nepal/Sri Lanka/Bangladesh